-Students choose an area of focus including: Infant/Toddler, Preschool/Kindergarten, Programs and Services, and a Research focus (for those planning to go on to graduate school).
+Students choose an area of focus including: Early Childhood, Early Intervention, Child and Family Support and Services, or Programs and Services for Middle Childhood and Adolescence.
 Two required field experiences will develop your professional skills so you are ready for the workplace.

 Employment: Both at the state and national level, there has been a call to increase funding for early childhood.
-Graduates of this program find jobs in non-school settings such as early intervention agencies, summer camps, child care center or teen pregnancy programs, or with organizations such as Child Life Council, March of Dimes, Make a Wish Foundation and eXtension research-based learning network.
+Graduates of this program find jobs in non-school settings such as Early Intervention agencies, Smart Start Partnerships, directing summer camps, early care and education centers, teen pregnancy programs, or with organizations such as Child Life Council, March of Dimes, Make a Wish Foundation and Cooperative Extension.

 Graduate School: Complementary graduate programs include: